The Notre Dame Marching Band

 The Band prepares to run out of the tunnel at Notre Dame stadium

 Thousands of fans, both with and without game tickets, follow the Band to the steps of Bond Hall for the tradition-filled “Concert on the Steps.”
 With kickoff nearing, Irish pride is stirred as the band plays all the Notre Dame football songs plus the day’s half time music.
-Fans who stay at Bond Hall after the concert are treated to the thundering sound of the Notre Dame Drummer’s Circle, hundreds of others enjoy the Victory March and Notre Dame Our Mother (the alma mater) played by the “Trumpets in the Dome,” and still others around campus are able to witness each section’s unique pre-game rituals and traditions.
+Fans who stay at Bond Hall after the concert are treated to the thundering sound of the Notre Dame Drummer’s Circle, hundreds of others enjoy the Victory March and Notre Dame Our Mother (the alma mater) played by the “Trumpets at the Dome,” and still others around campus are able to witness each section’s unique pre-game rituals and traditions.
 The crowds gather around the Golden Dome for the Band step-off, and line the sidewalks as the band marches to the stadium.

 In recent years the marching band has performed at the Fiesta Bowl, Sugar Bowl, Gator Bowl, and the National Championship, plus performing at away games including trips to Michigan, Michigan State, Tennessee, Florida State, and USC.
 In addition to the home performances, the band has performed at Notre Dame’s “neutral site home games” in San Antonio, New York City, Washington DC, Chicago, and Dallas.

 The Marching Band rehearses Monday through Thursday from 6:30-8:00 p.m.
-Fridays before home games include a marchout at 4:30 p.m from the Main Building, a rehearsal at 4:45 p.m., and the pep rally at 6:30 p.m.
+Fridays before home games include a marchout at 4:30 p.m from the Main Building, a rehearsal at 4:45 p.m., and sometimes a pep rally at 6:30 p.m.